Web Attacks Tutorial

 Getting started with the forum

 SQL Injection, where malicious SQL statements are run on a database, can allow a malicious user to attack the server itself.
-In this case, miniBB has been modified to not sanitize the Username or Password fields, and can be easily manipulated into allowing administrator login.
+In this case, we've created a web server that will not sanitize the Username or Password fields, and can be easily manipulated into allowing administrator login.

 The following SQL statement is run in order to authenticate a user: